What Causes Craniosynostosis?

 What are the different types of craniosynostosis?

-- Sagittal synostosis is an early closure of fusion of the sagittal suture.
+An early closure of fusion of the sagittal suture.
 This is the most common type of synostosis.
 This suture runs front to back, down the middle of the top of the head.
 This fusion causes a long, narrow skull.
 The skull is long from front to back and narrow from ear to ear.

-- Coronal synostosis is a fusion of the coronal suture, which limits the normal forehead and brow growth.
+A fusion of the coronal suture, which limits the normal forehead and brow growth.
 It creates a flattened forehead and brow on the affected side, with the forehead tending to be overly prominent on the other side.
 The eye on the affected side may also be misshapen and the back of the head may also be flattened.

-- Metopic synostosis is a fusion of the metopic suture.
+A fusion of the metopic suture.
 This suture runs from the top of the head down the middle of the forehead, toward the nose.
 Early closure of this suture may cause a prominent ridge running down the forehead.
 This can make the forehead look pointed, like a triangle, and the eyes look like they are too close together.